causeImCloudy/cyberpatriotwiki/curriculum/basics/user-group-management/linux.md

 <br>

-## Pasword Expiration
+## Password Expiration
-Unlike Windows, each user can have it's own password policies assigned to it.
+Unlike Windows, each user can have its own password policies assigned to it.
 The default password policies is applied when the user is created or when their password changes.

 1. Open the `Terminal`
 2. Run the command `chage -m 7 -M 90 -W 14 -d 0 [USERNAME]`